tigransloyan/pedrokroger.net/source/_posts/2012-11-05-time-tracking-for-founders.markdown

 ### Input and edit past events

-I like to be able to to things like renaming and deleting an entry and changing the duration.
-It’s also useful to be able to input old entries, specially for tasks you’ve performed outside the computer.
+It's important to be able to rename, delete, and change the duration of an entry.
+It’s also useful to be able to input old entries, specially for tasks I have performed outside the computer.
 Believe it or not, some apps don't have this feature.

 ### Work Offline